feedbackward/chainrob/README.md

 #### Demo code

 The core demonstration used in this tutorial is a numerical experiment evaluating the utility of robust gradient descent methods applied to neural networks, under the possibility of arbitrary outliers.
-This demo is included in the Jupyter notebook file <a href="https://nbviewer.jupyter.org/github/feedbackward/chainrob/blob/master/demo.ipynb">demo.ipynb</a> (rendered using nbviewer).
+This demo is included in the Jupyter notebook file:

+ - __Demo:__ <a href="https://nbviewer.jupyter.org/github/feedbackward/chainrob/blob/master/demo.ipynb">Integrating robust GD into neural net backprop</a> (`demo.ipynb`, rendered using nbviewer).

 #### Tutorial

-In addition to the software in this library, we provide a <a href="LINK">step-by-step tutorial</a> which attempts to bridge the gap between the code and the concepts.
+In addition to the software in this library, we provide a step-by-step tutorial which attempts to bridge the gap between the code and the concepts:

+ - __Tutorial__: <a href="https://feedbackward.com/content/chainrob.pdf">Robust gradient descent via back-propagation: A Chainer-based tutorial</a> (pdf)

 #### Related papers